Infantile Hemangiomas and Vascular Malformations

 Vascular malformations are usually diagnosed in a physical examination by your child’s pediatrician or primary health care provider.
 Diagnosis is based on the growth’s appearance and if its appearance changes over time.
 Sometimes additional testing, such as ultrasound or magnetic resonance imaging (MRI) scan, will be used to gauge the extent of the condition.

 Hemangioma treatment depends on the growth’s appearance, size and location.
 Small hemangiomas typically do not require treatment.
-In cases where hemangioma treatment is required, sometimes topical or oral medications are recommended to help control hemangioma growth and accelerate shrinking.
+In cases where hemangioma treatment is required, sometimes topical or oral medications are recommended.
+These medications will help control hemangioma growth and accelerate shrinking.
 Occasionally lasers are used to improve coloration.

 Similarly, treatment of vascular malformations depends on the type and severity of the malformation.
-If your child has a large or life-threatening vascular malformation, it may require a combination of treatments that includes surgical removal, laser therapy, sclerotherapy and oral medication therapy.
+If your child has a large or life-threatening vascular malformation, it may require a combination of treatments.
+Such treatments include surgical removal, laser therapy, sclerotherapy and oral medication therapy.

-The Division of Plastic and Reconstructive Surgery at University Hospitals Rainbow Babies & Children’s Hospital offers expert treatment for hemangiomas and vascular malformations, including surgical removal and advanced laser therapy.
+Our Plastic and Reconstructive Surgery Division offers expert treatment for hemangiomas and vascular malformations, including surgical removal and laser therapy.
 Furthermore, we employ a multidisciplinary team approach to treating vascular anomalies.
-Your child’s pediatric plastic surgeon will often work with other specialists, including pediatric dermatologists, pediatric plastic surgeons, eye doctors (ophthalmologists) and radiologists to build the best treatment plan for your child.
+Our pediatric plastic surgeons often work with other specialists, including pediatric dermatologists, pediatric plastic surgeons, eye doctors and radiologists.
+In this way, they can build the best treatment plan for your child.